Catholic Church and HIV/AIDS: 1980s

 In the 1980s, Catholic hospitals received a waiver from the State of New York from the requirement to offer condoms and other services that conflicted with Church teaching in return for state funding.
 In the same decade, the Archdiocese of New York would not lease classroom space to the New York Board of Education to hold classes on AIDS education unless the board agreed to waive parts of the curriculum that the Church found objectionable.
 It also objected because the curriculum made "no mention of modesty, chastity, premarital sexual abstinence or even marital fidelity."

+In 1989, AIDS activist group ACT UP instigated a civil disobedience action at St. Patrick’s Cathedral in New York City called Stop the Church in part to protest the Catholic Church’s position on condom use.

 1990s

 Pope John Paul II upheld the church's traditional prohibition on condoms.
 His position was harshly criticized by some doctors and AIDS activists who said that it led to deaths and millions of AIDS orphans.
 It was also suggested that his position on condoms cost him the Nobel Peace Prize, which he was widely expected to receive.

 In September 1990, John Paul II visited the small town of Mwanza, in northern Tanzania, and gave a speech that many believe set the tone for the AIDS crisis in Africa.
 John Paul II said that condoms were a sin in any circumstance.
 He lauded family values and praised fidelity and abstinence as the only true ways to combat the disease.
 In December 1995, the Pontifical Council for the Family issued guidelines saying that "parents must also reject the promotion of so-called 'safe sex' or 'safer sex', a dangerous and immoral policy based on the deluded theory that the condom can provide adequate protection against AIDS."